-When doctors are numerous, the pulse is disturbed; When laws are issued, evil deeds spring up.
+When laws are issued, evil deeds spring up.
 Although it is excessive compassion to cure illness when there is no illness, An example should be mentioned if there is an example.
 Why not quote such a story?

 Hôgen pointed to the bamboo blinds with his hand.
 At that moment, two monks who were there went over to the blinds together and rolled them up.
 Hôgen said, "One gains, one loses."